alvesoaj/DC2Wheels/README.md

 DC2Wheels is an Arduino's library to control the movements of robots guided by two wheels connected to `DC motors`

+for robots with Servo Motors go to [DC2Wheels](http://github.com/zerokol/Continuous2Wheels)

 ### Instalation

 Clone or [download](https://github.com/zerokol/DC2Wheels/downloads) this project to arduino's libraries folder: